tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

  │ │ ├── annotation_file.json
 ```

-## Conversion to tfrecords
+## Conversion to TFRecords
 TFRecord is a binary cross-platform, cross-language format used for efficient serialization of structured data.
-On top of being cross-platform, tfrecords offers crucial performance benefits  (e.g. faster read speeds, less storage) and has ability to handle large datasets.As a result, tensorflow uses tfrecords as its only supported input format.More information about the format can be found at [TFRecord and tf.Example](https://www.tensorflow.org/tutorials/load_data/tfrecord) and at [Tensorflow Records?
-What they are and how to use them](https://medium.com/mostly-ai/tensorflow-records-what-they-are-and-how-to-use-them-c46bc4bbb564) .
+On top of being cross-platform, TFRecords offers significant performance benefits  (e.g. faster read speeds, less storage) and has the ability to handle large datasets.
+As a result, TensorFlow uses TFRecords as its only supported input format.
+More information about the format can be found at [TFRecord and tf.Example](https://www.tensorflow.org/tutorials/load_data/tfrecord) and at [TensorFlow Records?
+What they are and how to use them](https://medium.com/mostly-ai/tensorflow-records-what-they-are-and-how-to-use-them-c46bc4bbb564).

-In order to convert the [annotated data](#Data%20labelling) from the earlier steps, open terminal /command prompt and navigate to the `tensorflow_training` folder in the repository.
-Write the following command to initialize virtual conda environment installed from the main [README.md](../).
+To convert the [annotated data](#Data%20labelling) from the earlier steps, open terminal /command prompt and navigate to the `tensorflow_training` folder in the repository.
+Write the following command to initialize the virtual conda environment installed from the main [README.md](../).

 ```
 $ conda activate tf1_12_gpu
 ```
 Next, depending upon the labelling format, please follow the instructions either from `Only for the Pascal_VOC` section or from `Only for the COCO` section.

+### Only for the Pascal_VOC
- `Only for the Pascal_VOC` format issue the following commend to generate tfrecord file for the annotated data.
-Please note that this command is an example which creates tfrecords for Dummy_dataset.
+For the Pascal_VOC format, issue the following command to generate TFRecord file for the annotated data.
+Please note that this command is an example which creates TFRecords for Dummy_dataset.
 The input path for your test and train directories needs to be configured before issuing this command.

 ```
 $  python supporting_scripts/xml_tfrecord.py --xml_input=data/Dummy_dataset/test/  --output_path=tfrecords/test_tfr/test.record